 IVR Fraud manifests in 4 ways:

-Low-risk transactions like pin changes are allowed in some IVRs.
-Fraudsters often use this capability to crack PINs, change them, and then use the new PIN to take over the targeted account.
+- PINs & Passwords Low risk transactions like pin changes are allowed in some IVRs.
+Fraudsters often use this capability to crack PINs, change them, and the use the new PIN to take over the targeted account.

 3 Benefits of Fighting Fraud in The IVR- Beyond Cost Savings